PD Diet Study- In Person or Remote!

 Galvanic Vestibular Stimulation for Parkinson’s Disease Symptom Control

 Galvanic Vestibular Stimulation (GVS) is a non-invasive technique that stimulates the vestibular system and has shown improvements in motor and non-motor symptoms of Parkinson’s disease.
-This study aims to investigate how GVS improves motor performance in Parkinson’s patients compared to healthy controls by using a combination of GVS, EEG, and fMRI.
-Participants will complete questionnaires, undergo stimulation tests, and perform motor tasks both inside and outside an MRI scanner while receiving GVS and simultaneously recording EEG.
-The tasks will be completed both on and off medication across two study visits.
+This study aims to investigate the effects of different GVS stimuli on brain activity in people living with Parkinson’s disease compared to healthy controls by using a combination of GVS and fMRI.
+Participants will complete questionnaires and then undergo GVS while inside the MRI scanner.

 Principal Investigator: Dr. Martin McKeown